 - That means if your blood glucose measured 126 or more, you are considered diabetic and you will be prescribed insulin to control your blood sugar, making you an "insulin-dependent diabetic."
 Clicking the Harvard link will show you the illustration.

 Steroids and statins use (cholesterol drugs) can also be the reason for a diabetic reading.
-It's a known fact among medical professionals that statins fro cholesterol raise your blood sugar.
+It's a well known fact among medical professionals that statins taking to regulate cholesterol raises your blood sugar.
 Again, simply modifying those medications along with diet and lifestyle changes can put off being dependent on insulin for years, if ever.

-So, are we over-diagnosed in today's world?
+So, do you think we are over-diagnosed in today's world?
 Your comments are welcome.

 © 2011 Anne DiGeorge